 Price: $2,000 give or take

 The good: Cheap, reliable transportation that is remarkably spacious for two adults.
 The back seats fold down to allow long items (skis) to fit in the trunk.
 Stick on a bike rack, and you can carry a full summer’s worth of camping gear with no trouble.
 Bonus if you get the hatchback model.

 And you’d better believe this thing can off-road (OK, within reason).

-The bad: It can’t really off road.
+The bad: It can’t really off-road.
 It’s a car.
 Factor in the price of a roof rack; you’ll need it!